A-Level Results Day and Clearing 2026: A Step-by-Step Guide

 Student finance on results day

 If your university changes (insurance or Clearing), log into your Student Finance account and update your course.
 Your loan amount can change depending on the new university's fees and your new term-time address.
-Student Finance England is used to this: updates in the days after results are normal, but don't leave it for weeks.
+Student Finance England is used to this: updates in the days after results are normal.
+Don't leave it for weeks.

-If you need a refresher on loan amounts and thresholds, our student loan calculator uses the current 2025/26 rates.
+If you need a refresher on loan amounts and thresholds, our student loan calculator uses the latest published rates.

 If the worst happens: results lower than expected